Stephan Brandner

-Stephan Brandner (born 29 May 1966) is a German far-right politician.
-He has been a member of the Bundestag for the Alternative for Germany party (AfD) since 2017 and served as chairman of the Bundestag's Legal Affairs Committee from 31 January 2018 to November 2019.
+Stephan Brandner (born 29 May 1966 in Herten) is a German politician.
+He has been a member of the Bundestag for the far-right Alternative for Germany (AfD) since 2017 and served as chairman of the Bundestag's Legal Affairs Committee from 31 January 2018 to November 2019.
 He was the front runner candidate of the AfD in the state of Thuringia for the 2017 German federal election.
 Since November 2019, Brandner has been one of three chairman deputies of the AfD.

 Biography

 Brandner was born on 29 May 1966 in Herten.
 He became an industrial management assistant (Industriekaufmann) and then studied law at Universität Regensburg.
 Since 1997 he has been working as a lawyer, previously in Munich, then in Gera.